 Rembrandt van Rijn painted this work while he was still in his twenties.
 It depicts the moment that the goddess Europa was taken to the island of Crete by Zeus who was disguised as a bull.
 This subject was derived from Ovid’s Metamorphosis, the Roman poet who lived during the reign of Augustus.

 4. The Sisters Zénaïde and Charlotte Bonaparte – Jacques-Louis David

 - Dimensions: 129.5 × 100.6 centimeters (51 × 39.62 inches)

-The Portrait of the Sisters Zénaïde and Charlotte Bonaparte depict the nieces of the fallen French Emperor Napoleon Bonaparte.
+The Portrait of the Sisters Zénaïde and Charlotte Bonaparte depicts the nieces of the fallen French Emperor Napoleon Bonaparte.
 We can see the moment that they read a letter from their father Joseph who was exiled to the United States while they were living in Brussels.

 Jaques-Louis David (1748-1825) was the most famous Neoclassical artist of his time and closely followed Napoleon after the French Revolution.
-This painting was produced after the Fall of his idol, a time that he was also exiled to Brussels where both sisters lived.
+This painting was produced after the Fall of his idol, a time when he was also exiled to Brussels where both sisters lived.
 It was one of the final paintings by David.

 5. Bullfight (Suerte de Varas) – Francisco Goya

 - Date Created: 1824

 - Dimensions: 49.8 × 70.8 centimeters (19.62 × 27.87 inches)